droefs/HLISA/README.md

 ### Limitations

-- HLISA does not support a remote end.
+- HLISA does not support a remote end (Selenium Server).
 - Not all functions are implemented yet.
 - It is not possible to call interactions on Elements, like so: